Acodei Data Processing Agreement

 11.1 Information.
 Acodei will make available to User all information reasonably necessary to demonstrate compliance with this DPA and Data Protection Laws in relation to User Personal Data.

-11.3 If Acodei makes available third-party audit reports or certifications (e.g., SOC 2, ISO), User agrees that such materials may satisfy its audit needs where appropriate.
+11.3 If Acodei makes available third-party audit reports or certifications (such as SOC 2 or ISO 27001), User agrees that such materials may satisfy its audit needs where appropriate.

 12. Liability